1977–78 Boston Celtics season

-The Braves played their last game of the season in Boston.
+Coincidentally, the Braves played their last game of the season in Boston.
 It was one of only three seasons from 1951 to 1993 that the Celtics finished with a losing record.
 This was the 16th and final season for the legendary John Havlicek.
 Nobody has played more seasons for the Celtics than Havlicek.

 Draft picks

 This table only displays picks through two rounds.